-CCAD offers two graduate programs of study; our Master of Fine Arts in Visual Arts: New Projects and the Master of Design in Integrative Design.
+Master of Fine Arts in Visual Arts: New Projects and the Master of Professional Studies in Retail Design (program pending).
 Both of our graduate programs are founded on the conviction that the boundaries between media, design disciplines, and even the business space are porous and that unexpected things happen in those in-between spaces.
 They are communities where students from very different backgrounds talk to each other about their projects and work together to create the future.

 Group Tours at CCAD are available for small groups or even larger classes.
-If you’d like to schedule a group visit, please contact Teresa Walker at 614.222.3261 or firstname.lastname@example.org.
+If you’d like to schedule a group visit, please contact our Admissions office at 614.222.3261 or email@example.com.
 Please be aware that group visits take more coordination than our typical visits, so we ask for at least two weeks’ notice when scheduling.

 Meeting with us can mean visiting our campus, or catching us closer to your neck of the woods.
 Throughout the year, our admissions officers travel both within Ohio and across the country to talk to students, parents and administrators.
-For more information or to schedule a campus visit, contact us at 614.222.3261 or email@example.com.
+For more information or to schedule a campus visit, please take a look at our Visiting CCAD page.

 CCAD College Preview is a three-week residential program designed for current high school students or recent graduates considering a future in the visual arts.
 This program allows students to take classes with our faculty, meet professional artists, learn traditional studio practices and exhibit their work — just like a full-time student at CCAD.
 They'll live in our residence halls, attend events on campus and explore the rich Columbus art scene.
 And they'll walk away with three real college credits and a newfound edge when applying to art and design schools.